godwingino/portfolio/README.md

 Here are some of the features of the portfolio website:

-> Well-designed and functional projects
+Well-designed and functional projects <br>
-> Variety of projects to showcase skills
+Variety of projects to showcase skills <br>
-> Easy to navigate
+Easy to navigate <br>
-> Contact form for potential employers
+Contact form for potential employers <br>
 If you are a student web developer, I encourage you to create a portfolio website like this one.
 It is a great way to showcase your work and get your foot in the door of the web development industry.

 ## Demo